-NEW ISSUE: SERIAL BONDS BOOK-ENTRY-ONLY BANK QUALIFIED MOODY'S RATING: Aa3 (SEE "RATING" HEREIN)
+REFUNDING ISSUE: SERIAL BONDS BOOK-ENTRY-ONLY NOT BANK QUALIFIED MOODY'S RATING: "Aa3" See "Rating" herein

-In the opinion of Fulbright & Jaworski LLP, New York, New York, a member of Norton Rose Fulbright, Bond Counsel, assuming continuous compliance with certain covenants described herein, interest on the Bonds will be excludable from gross income for federal income tax purposes under existing law.
+In the opinion of Fulbright & Jaworski LLP, New York, New York, a member of Norton Rose Fulbright, Bond Counsel, assuming continuous compliance with certain covenants described herein, interest on the Bonds will be excludable from gross income for federal income tax purposes under existing law, and interest on the Bonds will not be subject to the alternative minimum tax on individuals.
 In the further opinion of Bond Counsel, under existing law interest on the Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
 See "Tax Matters" herein for a description of the opinion of Bond Counsel and certain other tax consequences.

-The Bonds will be designated by the City as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Code.
+The Bonds will not be designated by the City as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Code.

-\$1,645,000 CITY OF WATERTOWN JEFFERSON COUNTY, NEW YORK
+CITY OF WATERTOWN JEFFERSON COUNTY, NEW YORK GENERAL OBLIGATIONS

-GENERAL OBLIGATIONS